 What is the Difference between ORDER and GROUP BY?

-The GROUP and ORDER BY clauses are both used to organize data.
-Learn which is used to sort the data, and which is used for counting and summing.
+Both the GROUP and ORDER BY clauses are used in organizing data.
+Find out which of the two is used to sort the data and which is used for counting and summing up.

 All the examples for this lesson are based on Microsoft SQL Server Management Studio and the AdventureWorks2012 database.
 You can get started using these free tools using my Guide Getting Started Using SQL Server.

 This is a question I’m frequently asked.
 On the surface both clauses appear to do the same thing; that is sort sort data.
 But this is where their similarities end.
 In fact, both serve entirely different purposes.

 - The ORDER BY clause’s purpose is to sort the query result by specific columns.

 - The GROUP BY clause’s purpose is summarize unique combinations of columns values.

 Before we get into their differences consider the general setup of the SELECT statement:

 SELECT columnlist From table GROUP BY columnA, columnB ORDER BY columnlist

 Notice that the ORDER BY clause appears at the end.
 You can use this as a clue to understand that the ORDER BY statement is used to sort the final result of the query.
 In fact, it can be used to sort results from a GROUP BY clause.
 Confused?
 I was at first!